-- The Department of Planning and Environment's (DPE) Environment, Energy and Science (EES) group;
+The Department of Planning Housing and Infrastructure (DPHI) Environment, Energy and Science (EES) group;

-- DPE's Water Group and the Natural Resources Access Regulator (NRAR);
+DPHI's Water Group and the Natural Resources Access Regulator (NRAR);

-- Narrabri Shire Council;
+Narrabri Shire Council;

-- Moree Plans Shire Council; and
+Moree Plans Shire Council; and

-- Gwydir Shire Council.
+Gwydir Shire Council.

 As required by CoA C6, details of all information requested by an agency is to be included in a CEMP Sub-plan as a result of consultation, including copies of all correspondence from those agencies can be found in Appendix A. Appendix A also provides an assessment of where these comments have been addressed in the CSWMP.